james-aguirre/c0323-code-solutions/javascript-view-swapping/javascript-view-swapping-quiz-notes.md

 - What is the `event.target`?
   The target element of the event
 - What is the affect of setting an element to `display: none`?
-  It's not displayed on the page
+  It's not removed and hidden from the page
 - What does the `element.matches()` method take as an argument and what does it return?
-  An attribute
+  Css selector/attributes and it returns a boolean value
 - How can you retrieve the value of an element's attribute?
-  With element.matches() method
+  With element.getAttribute() method
 - At what steps of the solution would it be helpful to log things to the console?
   Every step
 - If you were to add another tab and view to your HTML, but you didn't use event delegation, how would your JavaScript code be written instead?
-  With a case switch statement
+  With an event listener on every element
 - If you didn't use a loop to conditionally show or hide the views in the page, how would your JavaScript code be written instead?
   With a case switch statement
 ## Notes